Solar system small bodies

 My research includes:

-Binary Yarkovsky effect on binary asteroids (Zhou et al. 2024a; Zhou, submitted)
+Binary Yarkovsky effect on binary asteroids (Zhou et al. 2024a; Zhou, 2024)

 We discovered how the Yarkovsky effect affects the binary asteroids.